-So many entrepreneurs spin their wheels in business because they jump into the execution of their products and services without taking the time to define who they want to reach.
+Many entrepreneurs spin their wheels because they jump into the execution of their products and services without taking the time to define who they want to reach.

 Sure, you may have a general idea of who your customer is, but until you define your customer avatar, you could be spending more time and money than necessary.

-So, just put — creating customer avatars and marketing to those avatars will ultimately save you time, money and frustration.
+Creating customer avatars and marketing to those avatars will ultimately save you time, money, and frustration.

-Creating a customer avatar will help you reach them faster
+Creating a customer avatar will help you reach your ideal client faster.